deryayigit/ceng-foundations/digital-signal-processing/StatiscticsProbabilityNoise/StreamingStatistics/README.md

 ## Input Format

 The input is provided as a **text file** in which each line contains **a single numerical sample**.
 The samples are read sequentially and treated as discrete-time signal values.
-Example input files include `random.txt`, which contains random samples in the range (-100, 100), `sinus.txt`, which contains sinusoidal samples generated as sin((i * pi) / 10), and `zero_one.txt`, which consists of alternating binary values (0 and 1).
+Example input files include `noise.txt`, which contains random samples in the range (-100, 100), `sin.txt`, which contains sinusoidal samples generated as sin((i * pi) / 10), and `binary.txt`, which consists of alternating binary values (0 and 1).

 ---